jig099/sonarlit/README.md

 # Sonarlit
 website analytics tool
+###
-Thisis an ongoing project that improved upon acewebtool - www.github.com/jig099/acewebtool, a project Will and I previously worked on.
+This is an ongoing project that improved upon acewebtool - www.github.com/jig099/acewebtool, a project Will and I previously worked on.

 # TODO
 1. Pack and distribute app - finish by 10th Sep 2020